 University of Oregon Institute of Neuroscience

 Monte Westerfield, Ph.D., is at the Institute of Neuroscience and Department of Biology at the University of Oregon.
 His research is focused on Usher Syndrome with particular expertise in creating zebrafish models of Usher Syndrome mutations.
-Usher 1F Collaborative has provided seed money for Dr. Westerfield’s lab to begin creating a zebrafish model of the Usher Syndrome Type 1F R245X mutation that is carried by ~2% of those of Ashkenazi Jewish descent.
-Once successful, he will use the zebrafish to test gene and drug therapies.
+Usher 1F Collaborative has funded the creation of a zebrafish model of the Usher Syndrome Type 1F R245X mutation that is carried by ~2% of those of Ashkenazi Jewish descent.
+Dr. Westerfield and his team, including Jennifer Phillips, Ph.D., are now beginning testing of drugs on our zebrafish that have the potential to halt or slow the progression of vision loss.

 Click here to view a presentation explaining and outlining the progress of the work of Dr. Monte Westerfield and his lab associates that Jennifer Phillips, Ph.D., presented at the Usher Syndrome Family Conference in Seattle on July 9, 2016.